 Last but definitely not least, there’s a classic choice, the croissant.
 Italy is not the only one with iconic bread options since France has its candidate that pairs well with almost everything!

-It’s light and fluffy, with a buttery, flaky texture that pairs perfectly with the creamy chicken salad.
+I love its lightness and fluffiness, with a buttery, flaky texture that pairs perfectly with the creamy chicken salad.
 Plus, it has that beautiful crescent shape, and it’s sturdy enough to hold all of the fixings without falling apart.